 SAML SSO with Auth0 as Service Provider and as an Identity Provider

-This tutorial will create a simple example application that uses Auth0 to do SAML Single Sign On (SSO), using one Auth0 account (account 1) as a SAML Service Provider(SP), and authenticating users against a second Auth0 account (account 2) serving as SAML Identity Provider(IDP).
-This gives you a way to test your Auth0 SAML account (account 1) configuration, using Auth0 as an IDP so you don't have to learn and set up another IDP.
+This tutorial will create a simple example application that uses Auth0 to do SAML Single Sign-on (SSO), using one Auth0 tenant (tenant 1) as a SAML Service Provider(SP), and authenticating users against a second Auth0 tenant (tenant 2) serving as SAML Identity Provider(IDP).
+This gives you a way to test your Auth0 SAML tenant (tenant 1) configuration, using Auth0 as an IDP so you don't have to learn and set up another IDP.

 There are 9 steps to this sample and the tenth is a troubleshooting section to help resolve any problems that might arise.

-- Set up the Auth0 Identity Provider (IDP) (account 2)
+- Set up the Auth0 Identity Provider (IDP) (tenant 2)

-- Set up the Auth0 Service Provider (SP) (account 1)
+- Set up the Auth0 Service Provider (SP) (tenant 1)